VEER-S/starter-academic/content/authors/admin/_index.md

 interests:
 - Artificial Intelligence
 - Robotics
-- fractional systems & control
+- Fractional Systems & Control
 - System Reliability

 # Education to show in About widget